8ctopus/apache-php-alpine/README.md

 ## extend the docker image

-In this example, we will add the php-curl extension.
+In this example, we add the php-curl extension.

     docker-compose up --detach
     docker exec -it dev-web zsh